Ayutthaya, Thailand: The Ultimate Travel Guide!

 On a trip or excursion to Ayutthaya in Thailand, you can look forward to a whole range of attractions worth seeing.
 Most of them are located directly in and around the historical park, which you can explore wonderfully on your own.
 So that you don’t lose the overview, we have summarized the best temples and things to do in Ayutthaya at a glance:

 Wat Yai Chai Mongkon

-Tip: A visit in the morning is definitely worth it, because at that time you will have almost the whole Wat Yai Chai Mongkon temple for yourself!
+Tip: A visit in the morning is worthwhile because at this time you often have almost the whole complex to yourself!

 Wat Chai Watthanaram

-Tip: Even today, the temple is still a very sacred place, and therefore a strict dress code can be expected.
+Tip: The temple is still a very sacred place today, and therefore the correct dress code is strictly observed here as well.

 Wihan Phra Mongkhon Bophit

 A visit to the Wihan Phra Mongkhon Bophit is certainly one of the best things to do in Ayutthaya.
 The ultimate gem and the most important attraction inside the temple complex is the approximately 12.5 meter high bronze Buddha, one of the largest golden Buddha statues in Thailand.
 It dates back to the early era of the Ayutthaya Empire, from the 14th – 15th centuries, but was gilded much later, in 1991 on the occasion of the Thai King’s birthday.
 Since this temple is located right next to many historical sites, including the famous Wat Phra Sri Sanphet, it is easy to combine visits.

 Opening Hours: 8:00 am to 5:00 pm | Admission: Admission is free of charge